Lefraudeur/Fortnite-Neural-Network-Cheat/README.md

     - This cheat's version of [OpenCV](https://opencv.org/) was built for CUDA versions 6.1, 7.5, and 8.6.
 These vaguely correspond to the NVIDIA GeForce 10, 20, and 30-series releases.
 To see if your card is compatible with these versions, check [here](https://en.wikipedia.org/wiki/CUDA#GPUs_supported)
 - Does this work on AMD graphics cards or other graphics processors?
     - Maybe.
 The compatibility is a bit unknown, but it has worked on some Radeon cards and even Intel integrated graphics, sometimes.

+### **Troubleshooting**
+- The cheat starts, but it's a large pixelated window over Fortnite.
+    - This can happen sometimes on the first run.
+Close the executable using Task Manager and then restart it.